 You’ve probably heard the old phrase, “It’s not if but when,” and fishing proves this true time and again.
 It isn’t if you ever get cut or if you ever hang a hook in your leg, it’s correctly thought of as when.
-Knowing that you’ll eventually shed some blood, are you properly prepared?
+Knowing that you’ll eventually shed some blood, are you properly preparing?
 Most outdoors enthusiasts are not.
 Having a first aid kit robust enough to handle most situations has more than once saved a day on the water for me.

 I look for several different things in a first aid kit.

 Medications are always a good thing to have on hand.
-Having an antihistamine for allergic reactions, some ibuprofen for swelling, and some aspirin for blood thinning during heart attack events are an excellent spread to cover most situations where medicine can help.
+Having an antihistamine for allergic reactions, some ibuprofen for swelling, and some aspirin for blood thinning during heart attack events are an excellent spread to cover most situations where medicine will help.

 Antiseptic wipes, sterile gauze, a variety of adhesive bandages, and some butterfly closures will help deal with most situations that aren’t life threatening involving cuts and blood.

 Bandages and wraps for aches and sprains are a nice addition.
 Pair that with some tweezers, split ring pliers for removing hooks from embedded baits, and a good set of snips.
 This will round out a pretty decent kit.

 If you need a recommendation, check out the Sportsman Series Bighorn Medical Kit.
 It’s got nearly everything you’ll need.
 Another first aid kit that can work is the Bass Pro Shops Weekender First Aid Kit.